decusv/Spring-Server-With-JWT/README.md

-Java Spring Boot based LLM query meta-analyser.
+Boilerplate Java Spring Boot based server that has a basic CRUD implementation with JWT authentication and OpenAPI documentation generation.